A Guide to the Community Right to Buy in Scotland

 A partner visa allows you full employment rights in the UK.

 Most visas that eventually lead to settlement are subject to a strict requirement that the visa holder is not outside the UK for more than 180 days in any 12-month period throughout their visa period.
 The partner visa is not subject to this strict requirement but instead requires that you can demonstrate you and your partner intend to live together permanently in the UK at the point you apply for settlement.
 A decision maker will wish to see evidence that you have lived together in the UK or there is good reason, consistent with a continuing intention to live together permanently in the UK, for any period in which you or your partner have not done so.
-There is no strict rule but each case will be judged on its own facts.
+There is no strict rule and each case will be judged on its own facts.

 The flexibility of the partner visa in respect of absences from the UK does allow for either you, your partner or both to live overseas if there is a good reason for doing so and still satisfy the Home Office you and your partner intend to live together permanently in the UK.